 -For those coming from Lexington, Tennessee, take I-75 North and follow Highway 321 to I-40 East to Exit 435.

 -From Chattanooga, Tennessee, take Exit 81 on I-75 North, following Highway 321 North to Gatlinburg through Maryville and Townsend.
 Expect to be on 321 North for approximately an hour and ten minutes.

 –Nashville dwellers, you will take I-75 South and follow the same directions as if you were coming from Chattanooga.

 -Those arriving from Asheville, North Carolina can take I-40 West to Exit 440 and follow Highway 321 South to Gatlinburg.

 –Atlanta residents can take a leisurely road trip along I-85 North to I-985 North to US 23.
 Take US 23 to Highway 23/441, changing to Highway 74/441 through Cherokee, North Carolina.
 It will take you about 4 hours and ten minutes.
 This will allow for maximum sight-seeing potential along the drive!

-For those who may balk at taking a road trip but still want to take in the unique fun and foods of Gatlinburg, consider flying into Knoxville – McGhee Tyson Airport (TYS) which is 55 miles north of Gatlinburg.
+For those who may balk at taking a road trip but still want to take in the unique fun and foods of Gatlinburg, consider flying into Knoxville.
+McGhee Tyson Airport (TYS) is 55 miles north of Gatlinburg.
 Most major airlines fly there daily and once you are on the ground, renting a car is quite easy for maximum enjoyment of the trip.
-Hop in the car, turn up the radio to a little Sugarland, and be prepared to enjoy some good ole southern hospitality!
+Hop in the car, turn up the radio, and be prepared to enjoy some good ole southern hospitality!
 Gatlinburg is waiting with open arms.